This is the second part of the saga, where for a 10-day period, I wasn't sure how long I had to live.

 The procedure only took about an hour and I liken it to getting a tattoo where you are filled with adrenaline that eventually wears off and you crash.
 For the next 36 hours it felt like I had a spike in my lower back.
 When Rachel changed the dressing she said that it looked like I had a hole drilled into my back.
 The hematologist said that it could take three to five days for result to come back.
 More waiting.

-On Friday, March 5th we heading south in the late afternoon, driving toward Des Moines, Iowa where we were going to pick up our new beagle puppy early the next morning.
+On Friday, March 5th I was heading south in the late afternoon, driving toward Des Moines, Iowa where I was going to pick up a new beagle puppy early the next morning.
 It was the 22nd anniversary of the day I left Michigan Tech as a electrical engineering graduate.
-We had Fiina and Luna in the back of the Rover with us.
 While listening to the Cubs preseason game against the Cleveland Indians, I saw a notification on my phone from the University of Minnesota medical app.
 With a deep breath, I picked up my phone and opened the message.

 You know how there are some moments in your life that you will never forget where you were when you got certain news?
 This was one of them.
-We were in Story City, Iowa.
+I was in Story City, Iowa.
 How fitting.

 FINAL DIAGNOSIS:

-Bone marrow, left posterior iliac crest, decalcified trephine biopsy, aspirate clot, touch imprint, and peripheral blood smear shows nincrease in myeloid blastsno abnormal myeloid blast, no aberrant immunophenotype on T cells, no morphologic or immunophenotypic evidence of hematolymphoid neoplasm with rare lymphoid aggregates, not diagnostic of lymphoma
+Bone marrow, left posterior iliac crest, decalcified trephine biopsy, aspirate clot, touch imprint, and peripheral blood smear shows no increase in myeloid blasts, no abnormal myeloid blast, no aberrant immunophenotype on T cells, no morphologic or immunophenotypic evidence of hematolymphoid neoplasm with rare lymphoid aggregates, not diagnostic of lymphoma

 It's not leukemia.
 For the 2nd time.